krizsan/k3s-cluster-ansible/k3s_cluster/roles/k3scluster/README.md

 Usage
 -----
-A K3S cluster can be started using Molecule whe, developing the role:<br/>
+A K3S cluster can be started using Molecule:<br/>
 1. ```cd k3s_cluster/roles/k3scluster```<br/>
 2. ```molecule destroy --all```<br/>
 3. ```molecule converge```<br/>
-4. Finally, to delete the K3S cluster and the Multipass virtual machine it runs in:<br/>
+4. To delete the K3S cluster and the Multipass virtual machines the nodes of the cluster run in:<br/>
 ```molecule destroy --all```<br/>

 License